 The secret to making a great Tabbouleh is to start the day before you want to serve it and prep the parsley.
 By drying it overnight in a kitchen towel in the fridge, your salad will be drier and the lemon juice and olive oil won’t get watered down.
 The salad also will not be as watery and runny as some you’ve probably tried.
 I made my Tabbouleh for years with an old family recipe before I learned this secret!!!
 Seriously, I think this lil piece of info may be the one that most people don’t want to tell you cuz then their Tabbouleh will just be that little bit better than yours and you can’t figure out why!!!
 Do you know what I mean or have I just gone totally paranoid?!?
 Oh, come on.
 I know you know what I’m talking about!
 LOL!!!!

 I serve this as an appetizer and also a salad.
 Serve it with fresh pita bread cut into wedges or with Romaine leaves cut into about 3-inch lengths.
 Hubs always eat it with Romaine.
 Last time I made this I forgot to measure out the salt and pepper.
 I’m really sorry about that.
 Next time I will and I’ll update this post.
 You’ll need a generous amount of each so don’t be too timid with it!

 - 1 Cup Bulgur Wheat

 - 1 Cup Fresh Lemon Juice

 - Pinch Ground Cinnamon

 - Rinse bunches of parsley very thoroughly.
-Wrap a few bunches at a time in clean kitchen towel and refrigerate overnight.
+Wrap a few bunches at a time in a clean kitchen towel and refrigerate overnight.

 - In a large bowl, add all the ingredients.
 Season with salt and pepper.
 Refrigerate for a few hours and allow flavors to mingle.
 Check salt and pepper again and adjust.
 Serve with fresh pita cut in wedges or Romaine lettuce leaves.
 Enjoy!